-The idea for Mama Qucha was born at the end of 2017, as summer approached and we couldn’t find a beach bag large enough, or organised enough to carry all the beach essentials to the beach for even a small visit to the beach with our one-year-old son.
+The idea for Mama Qucha was born at the end of 2017, as summer approached and I couldn’t find a beach bag large enough, or organised enough to carry all the beach essentials to the beach for even a small visit to the beach with our one-year-old son.
 A simple visit to the beach could quickly turn stressful, carrying so many bags, toys, and umbrellas, all while running after our toddler, or having to carry him plus all the bags.

 The name Mama Qucha was influenced by our backgrounds; I am Chilean and my husband is Irish / Peruvian.
 Similar to Mother Earth (Pacha Mama), Mama Qucha means Mother Ocean in Quechuan, the indigenous language of the Andes.
 The name Mama Qucha fit perfectly with our vision to create a baby beach bag that was eco-friendly and sustainable.
 The minimalist bag design and beachy colours are influenced by the laid-back Australian summer feel we grew up with.

 Thanks for finding us.
 We hope you love our bags as much as we do.